SumitNalavade/YelpCampV2/README.md

 You will need to add the following environment variables to your .env file
 `DATABASE_URL`: PostgreSQL database URL

-You will need to add the following environment variables to your .env.local file
+You will need to add the following environment variables to your .env file
 `NEXT_PUBLIC_AUTH_SECRET`: Randomly generated string
 `NEXT_PUBLIC_URL`: Base applicaton URL
 `NEXT_PUBLIC_GOOGLE_CLIENT_SECRET`: Google OAuth token secret key